What do Muslims believe? What is Islam?

 5. Pilgrimage (hajj): If physically and financially possible, a Muslim must make the pilgrimage to Mecca in Saudi Arabia at least once.
 The hajj is performed in the twelfth month of the Islamic calendar.

 A Muslim's entrance into paradise is based on one's level of obedience to these five pillars.
-Still, Allah may reject them.
+Still, Allah may reject him or her.
 Even Muhammad was not sure whether Allah would admit him to paradise (Surah 46:9; Hadith 5.266).

-The six key teachings in the doctrine of Islam include:
+The six key teachings in the doctrine of Islam are:

 1. Belief in one Allah: Muslims believe Allah is one, eternal, creator, and sovereign.